 When employees are in the same location, it’s easier to form a connection to their colleagues.
 They can ask questions, chat, have lunch together, or go out for happy hours.
-But the modern workplace is changing, and remote work statistics show a clear trend towards more remote work: now a whopping 22% of Americans work from home—and nearly half of US workers are at least somewhat involved in some remote work.
+But the modern workplace is changing.
+According to a recent McKinsey survey, nine out of 10 companies will be adopting a hybrid working model moving forward.
 So, what do you do when your team is distributed across different locations?
-The solution is simple (but not easy): you have to do your team building virtually to accommodate a hybrid working model.
+The solution is simple (but not easy): you have to do some of your team building virtually to accommodate a hybrid working model.

 What is remote team building?

-Remote team building is the process of turning individual workers into a cohesive team that works cooperatively to meet your customer’s needs, all while workers are distributed across different locations.
+Remote team building is the process of turning distributed workers into a cohesive team that works cooperatively to meet your customer’s needs, across different locations.
 It’s important because it’s proven to improve the efficiency and performance when groups trust each other and feel connected to a common goal.

 15 remote team building activities and games

-When you’re managing a virtual team, team building is a challenge—but it is far from impossible even if your team is distributed across multiple time zones, especially with video calls and virtual team building activities.
+When you’re managing a hybrid team, team building is a challenge—but it is far from impossible even if your team is distributed across multiple time zones, especially with video calls and virtual team building activities.
 Whether you're playing a game that helps you bring your remote team together or exchanging funny photos of your dog on your Slack channel, it’s important to ensure that your team has an outlet where remote employees can be vulnerable and socialize outside the context of work.
 As a distributed company ourselves, we’ve learned a few tricks to keep our teams connected.
 Remote team building games can be a fun way to refine goals and dissolve monotony in meetings.
 Here are our favorite ice breaker games and trust-building activities to try with your employees for some good team bonding.